Thanksgiving Cactus: Grow And Care Guide

 Holiday cactus make wonderful gifts and add a splash of color to holiday decor.
 Thanksgiving cactus, especially, bring vibrancy to the winter months.
 But there’s much more to this holiday bloom than what meets the eye!

-Today we are sharing everything you need to know to grow and care for one of these unique holiday cactus plants yourself:
+Today we are sharing everything you need to know to grow and care for one of these unique holiday cactus plants yourself.

 About

-Several different plants from this genus are commonly grown in the US from this region, and are differentiated by the time of year in which they bloom.
-Christmas cactus and Easter cactus are two similar cactus beloved in the US.
-They bloom as their name indicates, around Easter and Christmas.
+Several different plants from this genus are commonly grown in the US from this region, and are differentiated by the time of year in which they bloom, and their leaf and flower shape.

 The plant is composed of green stem segments which act to absorb light and perform photosynthesis.
 The flowers hang downwards or horizontally and have tepals that are tubular in shape and curve backwards towards the base of the plant.